Raising Sheep

 Field C: Tall Fescue for Winter

-The winter forages pasture will be seeded with tall fescue grasses, can be harvested for hay in May (or grazed by ewes and lambs), a second crop will be harvested in late summer, and late fall grazing is also available on this acreage.
+The winter forages pasture will be seeded with tall fescue grasses, can be harvested for hay in May (or grazed by ewes and lambs), a second crop will be harvested in late summer, and late fall grazing is also available here.

 Recommended Management: